Barfield Prep School

 Academics and senior school destinations

-From Year 3, pupils move around the school for specialist subjects, including science, food tech and French.
-There are plans to introduce Mandarin, and there are Latin and Spanish clubs.
-The recently refurbished library hosts story time for the lower school and ‘social reading’ for older pupils, and exam week sees pupils from Year 3 upwards gathering in the big hall to sit tests under proper exam conditions.
+Exam week sees pupils in Years 5 and 6 gathering in the big hall to sit tests under proper exam conditions.
 This prepares them for the 11+ and pupils say they love it – but maybe that’s because afternoons are filled with fun activities, and Year 6 pupils leave on a high with a trip to a French château.
-Most move on to secondary day schools in the local area.
+Most move on to secondary day schools in the local area, with over 20 different schools making up the onward destinations list, including St Catherine’s Bramley, RGS Guildford and Churcher’s College.
+This year leavers have had 30 first choice offers.
+‘I want them to love their time here and to get the next step right,’ says Mr Boyle.

 Co-curricular